 Though you may be shocked and overwhelmed, it is important to try to stay relaxed.
 By remaining calm, you are creating a comfortable atmosphere for the person who is suicidal to open up to you and reach out for your help.
 Do not give up hope or begin to panic.
 If an individual is opening up to you, he or she must trust you and feel comfortable with you.
 Do not doubt yourself in the situation.
 It is important that the child have someone with them, so be sure to not leave him or her alone.
 Remember, what your child really needs right now is a parent.

-Four out of five completed suicides gave clear warning signs before the attempt.
+Four out of five of those considering suicide will exhibit some sign of their intentions, either verbally or behaviorally.
 While death is an uncomfortable subject for many people, it is important to be able to talk about it openly and honestly.
 There should be no fear in talking to young people about suicide.
 By discussing it, you are not putting the idea in their head or increasing the likelihood of suicidal behavior.
 An open discussion can help decrease some of the anxiety experienced by suicidal youth and come as a relief to them that someone else cares about them and wants to help them.
 Talking about suicide can help youth see the other options they have.
 Further, asking if they are suicidal can be helpful because some youth view this question as permission to feel the way they do, making it easier for them to open up.

 In talking to a young person, it is important not to minimize or dismiss their problems.
 Instead, try to provide them with reassurance.
 Be sure to acknowledge their fear, sadness, and other emotions, and tell them you care about them and want to help them.
 Also, it is important to keep from encouraging feelings of guilt and being judgmental.